 Portable Offline AI: Every Option Explained

-If you want to use AI portably without internet, you have options.
+If you want portable offline AI, you have options.
 USB drives that plug into any computer.
 Laptops with local AI installed.
 Dedicated offline AI devices.
 Each has tradeoffs in cost, setup, and capability.
 This guide covers every option.

 Option 1: Offline AI USB drives